open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-shim-opencensus/README.md

 [![Apache License][license-image]][license-image]

 > **Note**
-> This package is in active developemnt and has not yet been released.
+> This package is in active development and has not yet been released.
 You cannot install this
 > package from NPM yet.

 OpenCensus shim allows existing OpenCensus instrumentation to report to OpenTelemetry.
 This